Deepakkumar7774/Medibuddy-Insurance-Analysis-Using-Python/README.md

 Each of these questions is explored using **Python, Pandas, NumPy, and visualization tools like Matplotlib and Seaborn**.

+**⚙️ Tools & Technologies Used**

+✅ Python for data analysis
+✅ Pandas & NumPy for data cleaning & statistical calculations ✅ Seaborn & Matplotlib for data visualization
+✅ Jupyter Notebook for interactive analysis

 ## 📊 Python-Based Analysis

 ### **Techniques Used:**